accessible-ui/popover/README.md

 ### `<Popover>`

-This component creates the context for your popover box and trigger and contains some configuration options.
+This component creates the context for your popover target and trigger and contains some configuration options.

 #### Props